 This is a quick-cook technique, so it's important to have all your ingredients prepped and ready to go.
-Preheat the wok or skillet and cooking oil per your recipe guidelines.
+Preheat the wok or skillet.

 Some recipes recommend cooking the beef completely before moving on to the next step, while others call for giving the beef a quick brown, then removing it from the pan, cooking the vegetables, and returning it to the pan to finish.
 You can quickly pull out a piece of beef to test for doneness.

 Follow recipe guidelines, but generally it’s important to cook things in order depending on how quickly they cook — onions first, then firm veggies such as broccoli and carrots, and finally leafy ingredients such as spinach.

 Now's the time to add the ingredients for a sauce, or even a bottled sauce, depending on your recipe.
 Stir well to ensure the beef and vegetables are evenly coated.

 Most stir-fry recipes go straight from pan to plate, and are often served over rice, noodles, or spiralized vegetables.